nestauk/flow-temp-toolkit/src/principles/3-make-the-changes.md

       <ul>

-      <li>If it does, suggest turning the dial until 55 degrees is displayed. </li>
+      <li>If it does, suggest turning the dial until 60 degrees is displayed.  </li>

       <li>Reassure the user that even if this number changes after the dial has been left, the maximum flow temperature should have been set correctly.</li>

-      <li>If the boiler doesn’t have a digital display give guidance on the approximate position to adjust the dial to.
+      <li>If the boiler doesn’t have a digital display, give guidance on the approximate position to adjust the dial to.
 We have provided suggested graphics below, although the exact position will depend on the make and model of the boiler. </li>

       </ul>

       </li>

-      <li>(Optional) Give clarification on why the boiler should be set to 55 degrees.
+      <li>(Optional) Give clarification on why the boiler should be set to 60 degrees.

       </li>